What to Avoid in Real Life

 Garments are the next class of contact irritants you want to be in control of.
 As much as you can, wear light cotton clothing that allows the skin to breathe.
 Avoid using synthetic clothing that may leave the skin humid and prone to perspiration.
 Avoid wool or other prickly textiles that may irritate sensory nerves fibres in the skin, aggravating itch.

 Another would be Skinnies.
 It offers a clinically proven eczema treatment is seam free and irritant free.
 Used as part of the normal treatment program, Skinnies helps reduce the terrible ‘itch-scratch cycle’ in Eczema and Atopic Dermatitis.
-In EB patients, Skinnies helps to protect the skin, minimize infection and speed wound healing time.
-(See: https://www.skinniesus.com/)
+In EB patients, Skinnies helps to minimize infection, speed wound healing time, and reduce the frequency of an eczema rash!

-After controlling what you put on your skin and what you wear on top of it, the next possible trigger is the environment.
-Sometimes, it is just too difficult to control the moods of tropical weather, as the right mix of humidity and heat could just be perfect breeding ground for a flare.
+What you put on your skin and what you wear over your skin are the most obvious trigger.
+Next up are environmental triggers.
+Sometimes, it is just too difficult to control the moods of tropical weather, as the right mix of humidity and heat could just be perfect breeding ground for an eczema flare up!

 Keep cool.
 Avoid drastic changes in humidity or temperature.
 On that note, consider using an air purifier or humidifier if you can afford to.
 The humidifier is a device that emits water into the air to increase moisture in the surroundings.
 The use of humidifiers are recommended to relieve congestion from the common cold, flu and sinus infections.
 Humidifiers may also help alleviate the symptoms of dry eyes, eczema, itchy skin, dry nasal passages, cracked lips and nosebleeds due to dry air, allergies or asthma.
 The skin needs humidity levels of at least 30 to 40 percent in order to stay healthy.
 This humidifier doesn’t warm up the air or cause drastic changes in ambient temperature.
 If you want the best for an eczema situation, a cool mist is best.